shopware/shopware/src/Docs/_new/4-how-to/050-custom-entity.md

         return new FieldCollection([
             (new IdField('id', 'id'))->addFlags(new PrimaryKey(), new Required()),
             new StringField('technical_name', 'technicalName'),
-            new CreatedAtField(),
-            new UpdatedAtField(),
         ]);
     }
 }
 ```

-As you can see, the `EntityDefinition` lists all available fields of your custom entity, as well as it's name, it's `EntityCollection`
+As you can see, the `EntityDefinition` lists all available fields of your custom entity, as well as its name, its `EntityCollection`
-class and it's actual entity class.
+class and its actual entity class.
 Keep in mind, that the return of your `getEntityName` method will be used for two cases:
 - The database table name
 - The repository name in the DI container (`<the-name>.repository`)